eugenekkim8/space_game/README.md

 **Windows**

-Consider installing Cygwin and following the Mac instructions above.
+A lot harder, unfortunately.
+Consider installing Cygwin with packages `git`, `gcc`, `make`, and `ncurses` and following the Mac instructions above.

-Alternatively ...
+This game has not been tested on Windows.